A guide to the conveyancing timeline

-You will need to obtain and complete a number of documents.
-Your solicitor can guide you through this process, but in general these will be:
+The next step is to obtain and complete a number of documents.
+Your solicitor can guide you through this process, but in general these documents will be:

 - Proof of identity — a passport or driving licence, together with proof of address, such as a bank or utility statement.